richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 Thank you to members on the [csharp discord](https://discord.gg/csharp) for reviewing a draft and finding mistakes, posting improvements and suggesting alternative approaches.

-### Code
+### Code - Pull Requests Welcome

 The code to generate all the results in this post is available at [https://github.com/richardcocks/passwordgen](https://github.com/richardcocks/passwordgen)

+Pull requests are welcomed.
+If you have improvements or corrections, please send me a PR with the change.

+### Full comparison table

-Here's a benchmark run with all the functions, with a single baseline of the original co-pilot output.
-The arguments were changed to properties to support cleaner parameterisation within BenchmarkDotNet and a shared common baseline set.
+Here's a benchmark run with most of the functions, with a single baseline of the original co-pilot output.
+This run was done before the very final versions of some of the functions, so some minor differences in naming or results may be observed. ( This full run takes well over an hour to generate. )

 <details>